Body of civil rights icon John Lewis crosses Selma bridge

 SELMA, Ala. — The late U.S. Rep. John Lewis crossed the Edmund Pettus Bridge in Selma, Alabama, for the final time Sunday as remembrances continue for the civil rights icon.

-A crowd began gathering near the bridge that became a landmark in the fight for racial justice when Lewis and other civil rights marchers were beaten there 55 years ago on “Bloody Sunday,” a key event i n the fight for voting rights for African Americans.
+The bridge became a landmark in the fight for racial justice when Lewis and other civil rights marchers were beaten there 55 years ago on “Bloody Sunday,” a key event that helped galvanize support for the passage of the Voting Rights Act.
+Lewis returned to Selma each March in commemoration.

+Sunday found him crossing alone – instead of arm-in-arm with civil rights and political leaders – after his coffin was loaded atop a horse-drawn wagon that retraced the route through Selma from Brown Chapel African Methodist Episcopal Church, where the 1965 march began.

+As the black wagon pulled by a team of dark-colored horses approached the bridge, members of the crowd shouted “Thank you, John Lewis!” and “Good trouble!” the phrase Lewis used to describe his tangles with white authorities during the civil rights movement.

+Franz Hill, 60, said he remembers, as an African American child, watching news footage of Lewis and other civil rights marchers being beaten by law enforcement officers.

+“I had to come back and see John Lewis cross the bridge for the last time,” said Hill.
+“It’s funny to see the state troopers here to honor and respect him rather than beat the crap out of him.”

-Lewis’ body will be brought to the Alabama Capitol in the afternoon to lie in repose.
+Lewis’ body was then taken to the Alabama Capitol in the afternoon to lie in repose, retracing the route marchers took in the days after Bloody Sunday to demand justice from Alabama Gov. George Wallace.

+Bertha Surles and Edna Goldsmith stood along the highway between Selma and Montgomery to pay their final respects.
+Both carried signs, reading “Thank you.”

 A series of events began Saturday in Lewis’ hometown of Troy, Alabama, to pay tribute the late congressman and his legacy.
 He will lie in state at the U.S. Capitol next week before his private funeral Thursday at Atlanta’s historic Ebenezer Baptist Church, which the Rev. Martin Luther King Jr. once led.